BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 \+ Ok to be fair, i will mention this, maybe its duplicate but... after i finished writing all tests for V1, and they were all green, i tested the game manually for the second time throughout the whole development, and it worked perfectly!

 \- My brain feels like sh*t after i finished this though...

+#### V1 normalization:

+\- Slightly annoying but when i moved the string constants to core from the individual Variations, only TDD and Simple variants needed adjustment in code...
+But only for TDD, it also needed adjustments in the unit tests.

+\- ... aand that wasnt the only thing that got broken.
+An other test also got broken, because rock crushes scissors, not smashes!!
+Soo important. i'm not giving an other minus but i had to re-run tests one more time: this time because of an exclamation mark in the string - that i did not notice before!

 ### Notes regarding TDD and Simple: